-- 1. Describe and configure the hardware and software used in a small to medium sized computer network.
-(CNT 100) - 2.
+- 1. Describe and configure the hardware and software used in a small to medium-sized computer network.
+(CNT 101) - 2.
 Describe the terms and technologies that comprise the field of cybersecurity, and implement strategies for managing an information security program.
 (CNT 105) - 3.
 Maintain and repair personal computers.
-(CNT 110) - Discuss the methods and operation of local and wide area networks including routing protocols, WAN technologies, the OSI model, network operating systems, network security, and virtualization.
-(CNT 115) - 5.
+(CNT 110) - 4.
 Configure and implement network security.
 (CNT 135)